IMMEX Program: A Comprehensive Guide

 The beginning

-The maquiladora program originally began in 1965 by the Mexican government as a means of alleviating unemployment problems along the borders, while providing foreign companies various tax- and duty-free benefits, special customs terms, and easy access to skilled, affordable labor.
-This is particularly applicable to the manufacturing industry.
-By 1985, maquiladoras became the largest source of foreign exchange in Mexico.
+Following the end of the Bracero program, the maquiladora program began in 1965, launched by the Mexican government as a means of alleviating unemployment problems along the borders while also strengthening economic ties with the United States.
+It provided foreign companies with various tax- and duty-free benefits, special customs terms, and simplified access to skilled, affordable labor.
+This arrangement was particularly attractive to the manufacturing industry, which was searching for new ways to cut costs and remain competitive in a changing global market.
+By 1985, maquiladoras had grown into a dominant economic force, becoming the largest single source of foreign exchange in Mexico and laying the groundwork for decades of industrial growth.

 Maquiladora boom

-The maquiladora program truly boomed in 1994 with the approval of the North American Free Trade Agreement (NAFTA), which opened foreign trade lines between Canada, the United States and Mexico by eliminating most tariffs and other barriers to free trade between the three countries.
-The agreement also removed quotas that prevented the U.S. and Mexico from fully sharing in their markets, while allowing maquiladoras to manufacture products without the previous limitations in place.
+The maquiladora program truly boomed in 1994 with the approval of the North American Free Trade Agreement (NAFTA).
+This landmark agreement opened new trade lines between Canada, the United States, and Mexico by eliminating most tariffs and other barriers to free trade between the three countries.
+The agreement also removed restrictive quotas that had previously limited collaboration, enabling maquiladoras to operate more freely across multiple industries.
+This change not only encouraged U.S. companies to expand in Mexico but also attracted foreign direct investment from European and Asian manufacturers eager to access the North American market.
+The boom period marked a dramatic increase in plant expansion and the creation of highly specialized industrial clusters across Mexico.

 From then on